patchamama/The-last-book-page/README.md

 ### Comment

 The Comment model will allow users to create their own comments about any existed book and this is defined by several fields.
 The owner field is a OneToOneField that establishes a relationship with the User model, specifying that each comment can only have one owner.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time of creation and last modification of the comment, respectively.
 The comment field is a TextField that can allows for a longer description of the comment's content.
-The book field establishes a one-to-many relationship of the Book model with Comment allowing to create different comments for the same book from one user or from several users (owner field that relates to the User model in the same one-to-many way: one user can have several comments).
+The book field establishes a one-to-many relationship of the Book model with Comment allowing to create different comments for the same book from one or several users (`owner` field that relates to the User model in the same one-to-many way: one user can have several comments).
+The owner and the book fields are ForeignKeys, that creates a relationship between the model and the User and Book model, indicating that each Commment instance belongs to one user and one book.
+The on_delete=models.CASCADE argument specifies that if the associated user or book is deleted, all related Comment instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**               |
 | -------------- | -------------- | -------------------------------- |